heapsource/active_model_otp/README.md

 # ActiveModel::Otp

-**ActiveModel::Otp** makes adding **Two Factor Authentication**(TFA) to a model simple, let's see what's required to get AMo::Otp working in our Application, using Rails 4.0 (AMo::Otp is also compatible with Rails 3.x versions) we're going to use an User model and some authentication to it.
-Inspired in AM::SecurePassword
+**ActiveModel::Otp** makes adding **Two Factor Authentication** (TFA) to a model simple.
+Let's see what's required to get AMo::Otp working in our Application, using Rails 4.0 (AMo::Otp is also compatible with Rails 3.x versions).
+We're going to use a User model and some authentication to do it.
+Inspired by AM::SecurePassword

 ## Installation